mqian98/rplace-viewer/README.md

 * WASD - move canvas up/down/left/right
 * Q/Esc - quit
 * 1 - jump to start
-* 2 - jump to first expansion
+* 2 - jump to start of first expansion
-* 3 - jump to second expansion
+* 3 - jump to start of second expansion
 * 4 - jump to end